-Are you ready to learn all the things you have to know about the basic sentence “Quel âge as-tu”?
+We are going to teach you all the things you ever wanted to know about the basic sentence “Quel âge as-tu”.

-To be more precise, this includes a complete explanation of what it is and how to use it in a normal conversation with an audio example.
-Not to mention the useful stuff we sprinkled like synonyms, dialogue example, slow pronunciation audio and more!
+This include a complete guide of what it is and how you can use it in a conversation with an audio example.
+Along with the useful stuff we added like slow pronunciation audio, dialogue example and more!

 The literal meaning is:

 It’s the easy and neutral way to ask someone his/her age in French and a very basic sentence that you should know.
-Its use is very similar to “How old are you?” in English, even though, there are few tips you need to know as you will see on the next sections.
+Its use is very similar to “How old are you?” in English, even though there are few tips you need to know as you will see in the next sections.

 Use it at the beginning of a dialogue after meeting someone or as an icebreaker to change the topic of the conversation.
 The neutral way to use it would be: “Quel âge as-tu ?”
 (How old are you) → “J’ai 28 ans et toi ?”
 (I’m 28 and you?).

 In case of a formal context or if asking their age to several people, use instead: “Quel âge avez-vous ?“.
 But in a familiar context, you can use “T’as quel âge ?” which is shorter and easier to use.

 Be extra careful when asking a woman her age, this is considered as impolite in France, even more if you are a man.
 In this case, you should ask instead: “Je peux te demander ton/votre âge ?”
 (May I ask for your age?) and she will decide.